Rukmal Abeysekera

 Scarborough & Bridlington

-The report on the results of the 2022 governor elections is available here.
+View the report on the results of the 2025 governor elections.

 Providing care together in York, Scarborough, Bridlington, Malton, Whitby, Selby and Easingwold communities